 Contact your ISP (Internet Service Provider) if you still have Wi-Fi problems.

-Our developers are constantly updating all of our Demand 5 apps to give you the best possible experience.
+Our developers are constantly updating all of our My5 apps to give you the best possible experience.
 Check for updates to the app by visiting the App Store on your device.

 6. Reduce usage